perkeep/perkeep/doc/web-ui-styleguide.md

 ## Architecture

-The Camlistore web application is an "[AJAX][]"-style web app that interacts with Camlistore servers just as any other client would.
+The Perkeep web application is an "[AJAX][]"-style web app that interacts with Perkeep servers just as any other client would.
 It speaks the same HTTP APIs as the Android and iOS clients, for example.
 We avoid creating APIs that are specific to one client, instead preferring to generalize functionality such that all current clients and even unknown future clients can make use of